Mind Diet Meal Plan – Overview

 Fish

 These include mackerel, salmon, sardines, trout, and tuna.
-Try and eat fish at least twice a week for their high amounts of omega-3 fatty acids.
+Try eating fish at least twice weekly for their high omega-3 fatty acids.

 Nuts